 Law enforcement agencies place high priority on ones’ ability to write clearly due to their demand for accurate and clearly written police reports.
 The most common elements the applicant will find on police written tests include:

 - Writing Clarity

 - Incident Report Writing

-- Written Essay (less common nowadays)
+- Written Essay (not common nowadays)